statisticianinstilettos/recmetrics/README.md

 https://pypi.org/project/twine/

 # WIP!
 This repo is a work in progress.
 I am continually adding metrics as I find them useful for evaluating recommendations.
-I you would like to contribute, please contact me and I'll give you access to make a branch. longoclaire@gmail.com :-)
+I you would like to see a new metrics in this package, or find a bug, or have suggestions for improvement, please contribute!
+You can contact me and I'll give you access to make a branch. longoclaire@gmail.com :-)

 <img src="https://media.giphy.com/media/YAnpMSHcurJVS/giphy.gif" width=400>